 Deluxe Disney World resorts

-And now, we come to the best of the best.
 The crème de la crème of Disney Resorts.
 This is where you can expect top quality, top service, and top facilities.
-And, depending on your preference when it comes to theming, some of the best interiors and decor in the whole of Disney.
+And, depending on your preference when it comes to theming, some of the best interiors and décor in the whole of Disney.
 Oh, and the dining?
 Off the charts.
-Most of the world’s fave Disney restaurants are actually ones found at the deluxe resorts!
+Most of the world’s fave Disney restaurants are actually ones found at the Deluxe resorts!

-So what are we talking when it comes to going deluxe?
-Well, for starters, you can expect at LEAST 1 pool (most have more!), a fitness centre (not our cup of tea, personally…but to each their own!), a mixture of quick service and table-service restaurants, a bunch of bars, and a right bucket load of activities on offer.
-We reckon that it’s only really when staying at a deluxe resort that you can totally do a couple of no-park days and not get bored.
+If you stay at a Deluxe resort, you can expect at least one pool (most have more!), a fitness centre, a mixture of quick service and table-service restaurants, a bunch of bars, and a right bucket load of activities on offer.
+We reckon that it’s only really when staying at a Deluxe resort that you can totally do a couple of no-park days and not get bored.
 Yep, there’s that much on offer.
 Especially the waterparks – er, hello Stormalong Bay!
 This three acre mini waterpark at Disney’s Beach Club Resort alone will keep you and the kids happy all day long.
-Disney parks?
-Magic Kingdom who?
-(Okay, the resorts are good, but maybe not that good.)

 Disney's Polynesian Village Resort at night.